nanlabs/devops-reference/examples/buildpacks-python/README.md

 ### Files

-- Procfile: defines how to run the app
+- `Procfile`: defines how to run the app
-- project.toml: settings for the environment (i.e. The Python's version)
+- `project.toml: settings for the environment (i.e. The Python's version)
-- main.py: simple python app
+- `main.py`: simple python app
-- requirements.txt: as it is a python project, this file gets autodetected, installing the required dependencies
+- `requirements.txt`: as it is a python project, this file gets autodetected, installing the required dependencies

 ### Tools